-3 Things You Need To Know About Your Child''s
+3 Things You Need To Know About Your Child's Feet

 As a Podiatrist, I see many children each week who suffer from foot or leg pain that causes them to miss out on sports and their normal activities.